 Ali’s candidacy hangs on the anticipated Wednesday ruling in this case, as some legal interpretations deem public indecency a crime of moral turpitude.
 On conviction of such a crime, a person loses their civil and political rights and subsequently becomes ineligible to run for office or to vote in public elections.

 Responding to reporters’ questions about the case and the possibility that, if convicted, he might be barred from running, he said, “I am hopeful I will be rightfully acquitted.
-Only one authority may decide whether this conviction makes me ineligible to run, and that is the presidential election authority,” referring to the recently formed National Electoral Commission.
+Only one authority may decide whether this conviction makes me ineligible to run, and that is the presidential election authority,” referring to the recently formed National Elections Authority (NEA).